 |WITHIN GRADE INCREASE (WG/GS)|

 Leave Transfer Program (LTP): Description: An employee may donate annual leave directly to another federal employee who has a personal or family medical emergency and who has exhausted his/her available paid leave.
 There is no limit on the amount of donated annual leave a recipient may receive from the leave donor(s).
 However, any unused donated leave must be returned to the leave donor(s) when the medical emergency ends.

 Leave Recipient: A potential leave recipient’s employee agency must determine that a full-time employee’s absence from duty without available paid leave because of the medical emergency is (or expected to be) at least 24 hours.
-For PART-TIME employees or employees on uncommon tours of duty, the period of absence without paid leave is prorated.
 An employee may receive donated annual leave when he or she becomes an approved leave recipient.
-Once approved for the program, an HRO contact person acting on the employee’s behalf, will solicit annual leave donations through the e-mail and the Intranet.
+Once approved for the program an HRO contact person, acting on the employee’s behalf, will solicit annual leave donations.

 OPM 630 - APPLICATION to become a leave recipient under the Voluntary Leave Program